 Would you drive 8500+ miles through 15 countries in a car that your gran would think twice about using for the weekly shop?
-Well one of our Medical student has decided to take on this ridiculous, dangerous trip to raise money for charity.
+A Swansea University Medical student has decided to take on this ridiculous, dangerous trip to raise money for charity.

 The intrepid two man team, who have been sponsored by Swansea University, will be setting off from Goodwood race track around the end of July with the aim of getting to Ulan Ude in Russia - and eventually Beijing - somehow on a budget of next to nothing!
 Competitors are completely on their own – there’s no back-up, no support and no set route, they must also have a small vehicle with just a one litre engine and raise at least £1,000 for charity.